icopy-site/awesome/docs/awesome/awesome-ipfs.md

 - [ipget](https://github.com/ipfs/ipget) - :satellite: wget for IPFS: retrieve files over IPFS and save them locally.
 - [IPLD Explorer](https://explore.ipld.io) - Explore the Merkle Forest from the comfort of your browser [Source](https://github.com/ipfs-shipyard/ipld-explorer)
 - [IPRedirect](https://github.com/JayBrown/IPRedirect) - Browser userscript for redirecting IPFS/IPNS addresses to your local gateway.
 This should work on any browser that hasn't had an extension written for it yet and has support for userscripts.
+- [iprfc](https://github.com/RTradeLtd/iprfc) - IETF RFC downloader which stores RFCs on IPFS and indexes them with RTradeLtd/Lens.
 - [ipscend](https://github.com/diasdavid/ipscend) - Tool for hosting web apps and static websites in IPFS
 - [mahuta](https://github.com/ConsenSys/Mahuta) - Mahuta is a plug and play service for your micro-service architecture allowing to collect, store and index data on IPFS and offering search functionalities (full text, query).
 - [orbit-db](https://github.com/orbitdb/orbit-db) - OrbitDB is a serverless, distributed, peer-to-peer database that uses IPFS as its data storage and IPFS Pubsub to automatically sync databases with peers.